How do I contact Mr. Phil?

 How do I know if my child needs a remedial educator?

 Your child's mood toward school is a key indicator.
 When a child "hates" school or says "its boring," it may indicate they are having difficulties understanding or interpreting what is being taught.
 Your child's teacher lets you know there might be a blockage with learning.
 Grades are not showing what your child is able to demonstrate, discuss, or write about.
 The school psychologist, teachers, or counsellor may suggest additional or remedial help.
+Seek help immediately after an educational assessment is completed and remedial help is recommended.

 Where can I find a remedial educator?